d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 Given the model $\hat{\mathbf{w}}^\top \mathbf{x} + \hat{b}$,
-we can now make *predictions* for a new example, e.g., to predict the sales price of a previously unseen house given its area $x_1$ and age $x_2$.
+we can now make *predictions* for a new example, e.g., predicting the sales price of a previously unseen house given its area $x_1$ and age $x_2$.
 Deep learning practitioners have taken to calling the prediction phase *inference* but this is a bit of a misnomer---*inference* refers broadly